-A circa 1907 building with a rich history, the Goose & Turrets B&B has been an instrumental landmark to the citizens of Montara since it opened in 1908.
-Serving at the Montara Town Hall, Post Office and general merchandise store, today the Goose & Turrets B&B’s Owners, Raymond and Emily Hoche-Mong have transformed the historic building as a refuge for travelers seeking a different kind of vacation experience.
+A circa 1907 building with a rich history, the Goose & Turrets B&B has been a landmark to the citizens of Montara ever since.
+Today the Goose & Turrets B&B’s owners, Raymond and Emily Hoche-Mong have transformed the historic building into a refuge for travelers seeking a different kind of vacation experience.

 During World War II, the captain of the artillery school on Montara Beach and his family and junior officers lived in what is now the Goose & Turrets.
 Grace Trimingham (Jepsen), who was the teacher at the Montara Grammar School and a charmingly available single woman, remembers coming to parties here during that period.